preco21/merge-img/README.md

 * `options` Object (optional)
   * `direction` Boolean - Direction of merged image.
 If this value is `true`, the images are merged vertically.
 Otherwise, the images are merged horizontally.
   * `color` Number (hex) - Default background color represented by hex value.
-  * `align` String - Aligns the images.
+  * `align` String - Aligns given images.
 If the images are not all the same size, images will be sorted to largest image.
 Possible values are `start`, `center` and `end`.
+Default is `start`.
   * `offset` Number - Offset in pixels between each image.

 Returns a `Promise` that contains [`Jimp`][jimp] object, so you can do more task with it.